Neotys-Labs/Dynatrace/README.md

   Links a load testing event to all services used by an Application monitored by Dynatrace

 * **DynatraceMonitoring**
-    * Retrieve Infrastructure and Services metrics from DynaTrace and insert them in NeoLoad External Datas so that you can correlate NeoLoad and DynaTrace metrics within NeoLoad.
+    * **Dynatrace -> NeoLoad**: Retrieve Infrastructure and Services metrics from DynaTrace and insert them in NeoLoad External Datas so that you can correlate NeoLoad and DynaTrace metrics within NeoLoad.
-    * Send the global statistics of the test to Dynatrace OneAgent so that it can be used as custom metrics in Dynatrace dashboards.
+    * **NeoLoad -> Dynatrace**: Send the global statistics of the test to Dynatrace OneAgent so that it can be used as custom metrics in Dynatrace dashboards.